-Symmetree Theatre shares stories about marginalised members of society where the main conflict does not stem from the fact that they are marginalised.
+Symmetree Theatre shares stories about marginalized members of society where the main conflict does not stem from the fact that they are marginalized.

 As a writer and director, Luay approaches performance-creation from a digital standpoint.
 He has developed a directing style which marries digital technology with live performance on stage.
 In 2010, his direction of The Insanity of Mary Girard won 6 provincial awards including "Outstanding Director", "Outstanding Ensemble" and "Outstanding Sound Design".
-Additional directing credits include: Sexy Laundry (Keyano Theatre), Seussical, the Musical (Lister Hall), Mel Brooks' Young Frankenstein (University of Alberta), Proud (Finborough Theatre).
-He is the writer and director behind Freeing Heaven's Secrets—a sound art play which was shortlisted for a 2016 DBACE award in London and serves as Symmetree Theatre's opening play in 2019.
+Additional directing credits include: Sexy Laundry (Keyano Theatre), Seussical the Musical (Lister Hall), Mel Brooks' Young Frankenstein (University of Alberta), and Proud (Finborough Theatre).
+He is the writer and director behind Freeing Heaven's Secrets—a contemporary sound-based performance which was shortlisted for a 2016 DBACE award in London, UK and premiered with Symmetree Theatre in 2019.

-As a Freelance Audiovisual Designer, Luay produces videos, projections, sound effects and music compositions for various artistic projects.
-Recent projects include audiovisual designs for Quarter Life Crisis (OvalHouse & Underbelly Edinburgh Fringe 2017), Lottery (The Pleasance London), Proud (Finborough Theatre) and The Slave (Tristan Bates Theatre).
+As an Audiovisual Designer, Luay produces videos, projections, sound effects and music compositions for various artistic projects.
+Recent projects include Lottery (The Pleasance London) and The Slave (Tristan Bates Theatre).

-Leah has a BA in Communication & Media Studies with a minor in Business Management from the University of Calgary.
-She has a love for the arts and has been involved in many theatrical productions, which gives her a unique perspective into the business side of the theatre world.
+Leah joined Symmetree Theatre as a Co-Artistic Producer, bringing her experience in communications and business.
+She has a love for the arts and has been involved in numerous theatrical productions, which gives her a unique perspective into the business side of the theatre world.